Skip to main content

 Overview

-An effective QC program is a key component of the lender’s overall control environment.
+An effective QC program is a key component of the lender’s overall control environment as quality risk can create financial impacts for the lender and may also affect a borrower's sustainability.
 The QC program defines the lender’s standards for loan quality, establishes processes designed to achieve those standards, and mitigates risks associated with the lender’s origination processes.
 Fannie Mae requires the lender to develop and implement a QC program that provides a structure for identifying the deficiencies in the loan manufacturing process and for implementing plans to quickly remediate those deficiencies and underlying issues.
-The lender’s QC program must include a documented QC plan that outlines requirements for validating that loans are originated in accordance with its established policies and procedures and
+The lender’s QC program must include a written QC plan that outlines requirements for validating that loans are originated in accordance with the lender's established policies and procedures.
+All loans and the QC plan must

-• the QC plan must guard against fraud, negligence, errors, and omissions by officers, employees, contractors (whether or not involved in the origination of the mortgage loans), brokers, borrowers, marketing partners, appraisers, and others involved in the mortgage process.
+• guard against fraud, negligence, errors, and omissions by officers, employees, contractors (whether or not involved in the origination of the loans), brokers, borrowers, marketing partners, appraisers, vendors, and others involved in the mortgage process.

 Lenders that fail to maintain an effective QC program will be in breach of their contractual obligations with Fannie Mae.